 Of these eight attractions, none are more important perhaps than Todai-ji Temple (pictured below).
 It’s a large Buddhist complex that houses the world’s biggest bronze Buddha statue.

 But as culturally significant as Nara is, it’s perhaps become better known for its herds of inquisitive deer that tourists can feed with shika senbei crackers.
-The deer are cute and make for great pictures but do be careful because they can become quite aggressive with food.
+Freely roaming around Nara Park, the deer are cute and make for great pictures but do be careful because they can become quite aggressive with food.

 If you’d like to explore Nara on your own, then you can refer to our Nara travel guide to help you plan your trip.
 If you’d rather go on a guided tour, then you can book one through Klook (from Osaka | from Kyoto) or Get Your Guide (from Osaka | from Kyoto).